 College Sports Teams

 When James Franklin took over the football program at State College, Penn State once again propelled itself to the national scene, and Jay Wright's Villanova basketball team has become a perennial national title contender.
-We expect big bets to be placed on Penn State and Villanova games in the future.

 College Football Betting in Pennsylvania

-Penn State Nittany Lions Football
+Penn State Nittany Lions

 The Nittany Lions are one of the nation's most prestigious college football programs with their iconic blue and white uniforms and classic full white helmets.
 Penn State has played in the Big Ten since 1993 and tallied four Conference Championships.
-The Nittany Lions have 13 undefeated seasons and two national championships, in 1982 and 1986.
+The Nittany Lions have 13 undefeated seasons and two national championships in 1982 and 1986.

-Pittsburgh claims nine national championships in football, though all but one of them came before World War II.
+Pittsburgh claims nine national championships in football, though all but one came before World War II.
 Pitt ranks top 20 all-time in wins and features a long list of Panthers football greats like Heisman-winning running back Tony Dorsett, Dan Marino, and Mike Ditka.
 Nine Pittsburgh alumni feature in the Pro Football Hall of Fame, fifth-most of any university.

 Pittsburgh has played in the Atlantic Coast Conference (ACC) since 2013.
 The Panthers play their home games at Heinz Field, which they share with the Pittsburgh Steelers.
 Pat Narduzzi coaches them.

 Temple football has bounced around conferences but joined the American Athletic Conference (AAC) in 2013.
-The Owls have two conference titles, the most recent in 2016, and nine bowl appearances.
+The Owls have two conference titles, the most recent in 2016 and nine bowl appearances.
 They play their home games at Lincoln Financial Field in Philadelphia, home of the Eagles.

 College Basketball Betting in Pennsylvania